dimitardanailov/angularjs101/Final/README.md

-# MentorMate Angularjs 101 - Day 03
+# MentorMate Angularjs 101 - Final Project

 > “The secret to building large apps is never build large apps.
 Break your applications into small pieces.
 Then, assemble those testable, bite-sized pieces into your big application” - Justin Meyer Author JavaScriptMVC